 It is no secret that Dubai’s tax-free living attracts skilled expats from all around the world – But not everyone knows the ins and outs of the taxes in Dubai.

 Many people consider the United Arab Emirates (UAE) to be the financial and commercial hub of the Middle East.
-A very strong expat community resides there.
+In fact, a very strong expat community resides there.

 Foreigners from all over the world make up over 85% of the population of the United Arab Emirates.

 But what does it mean to live in a tax haven?
-This is what we’ll explore in this article.
+This is what we’ll discuss in this guide.